menonvarun/taf/pages/locator_short_desc.md

 </pre>

-Following is a sample code where the same file will be used by TAF along the Selenium Page Object Factory
+Following is a sample code where the same file will be used by TAF along with the Selenium Page Object Factory

 <pre class='brush: java;'>